 I was looking at 1 Peter 5:6 in my Greek Bible a while ago and when I looked at the first word (the main verb) in the Greek, I was surprised to find it was an imperative (a command).
-I hadn’t thought much about it, but this made me think about this verse more carefully (as the original languages tend to do).
+I hadn’t thought much about it, but this made me think about this verse more carefully, here’s what I discovered.

 I don’t know about you, but I’ve often asked the Lord to humble me.
 However, this verse assumes that He already is.